smonsays/git-workshop/slides/git_simon-schug_20190426.md

 - Push local changes to the remote and perform a pull request via the web interface

 <aside class="notes">
-If something wants to know about the different merge possibilities, this is what [Stackoverflow](https://stackoverflow.com/questions/2427238/in-git-what-is-the-difference-between-merge-squash-and-rebase) has to say.
+If someone wants to know about the different merge possibilities, this is what [Stackoverflow](https://stackoverflow.com/questions/2427238/in-git-what-is-the-difference-between-merge-squash-and-rebase) has to say.
 </aside>

 ## Basic Collaborative Workflow